 Production environment: https://connect.apra.gov.au

 API technical specification

 To be provided when this functionality is available

-APRA Connect is integrated with the Australian Government's Digital Identity system:
+APRA Connect is integrated with the Australian Government Digital Identity System:

-All users need to use myGovID to establish their digital identity and be authorised by their organisation to access APRA services on its behalf using RAM.
+All users need to use myGovID to verify their identity and be linked to their organisation using RAM to access APRA services on its behalf.

 Using APRA Connect